Today, I Would Like to be…

 Nature was my refuge and revelation, and trees were the silent witness to my life in a city whose social and economic structure were cracking, and in which the dream of a revolution was fading when isolation and social distancing became its bad omen.

-When we created the “Cities Under Quarantine” project at Dongola, I started my own book.
+When “Cities Under Quarantine” was born, I started my own book.
 I wrote the phrase, “Today I would like to be.”

-I was intending to draw a tree on the flipside of the book, but the August 4 explosion in the port of Beirut took with it every color and shred of meaning from my native city, which I loved.
+I was intending to draw a tree on the flipside of the book, but the August 4 explosion took with it every shred of meaning.

 Today I would like to be a tree became a full-fledged project as a response to the destruction and a means of restoring the approximately fifty houses in the gallery’s vicinity.
-The tree became a mural and took over the walls of the hall that housed my exhibition, which was destroyed by the explosion.
+The tree became a mural and took over the walls of the hall that housed my exhibition, Remains of the Last Red Roses, which was destroyed by the explosion.

 I then left Beirut, and the background of my book remained empty.
 After about a year, I visited my city and my book again.
 Time and experience were enough to make me view what I had drawn differently.